Asymmetric graphs with quantum symmetry: A sequence of perfect homogeneous solution groups

 \section{A sequence of perfect homogeneous solution groups}

 In the previous section, we showed how to construct a graph whose quantum automorphism group is isomorphic to the dual of the homogeneous solution group of any given linear constraint system.
-To get a graph with quantum symmetry and trivial automorphism group, we must find a linear constraint system whose homogeneous solution group is perfect.
+To get a graph with quantum symmetry and trivial automorphism group, we must find a linear constraint system whose homogeneous solution group is perfect (i.e.{} has trivial abelianization).
 For this we use the following construction.

 \begin{definition} Let $H$ be a finite group.
 Let $O_2(H) = \{h_1,\ldots,h_\ell\} \subseteq H$ denote the set of elements of order $2$ in $H$, and let